How to find a safe, secure and user-friendly wallet for storing and managing IOTA.

 The Ledger Nano S is a USB that connects to your computer to create a safe environment for cryptocurrency transactions.

-In its simplest form, this safe environment uses a screen which lets you see what you’re transferring to and where, and makes use of a physical button that needs to be pushed to initiate a transaction.
+In its simplest form, this safe environment takes the form of a screen, which lets you see what you’re transferring to where, and a physical button that needs to be pushed to initiate a transaction.
 This is to prevent someone from remotely stealing funds.

-The downside to this level of security is that it doesn’t come for free.
-The Ledger is so far only compatible with one IOTA software wallet – the IOTA Trinity wallet, which will also need to be downloaded if you want to use the Ledger for IOTA.
+The downside to this level of security is that it doesn’t come for free, and that the Ledger is so far only compatible with one IOTA software wallet – the IOTA Trinity wallet, which will also need to be downloaded if you want to use the Ledger for IOTA.